Ian Hunter/Mott The Hoople Bootlegs

 CDs

-These days virtually every bootleg comes out on CD.
+In the 1990's and early 2000's every unofficial recording came out on CD.
 In some cases, however, the quality is desperately poor.

 CDRs